backdrop-contrib/auto_login_url/README.md

 ```
 To convert all links of a text to auto login for this user

-Also there are two tokens for accounts (Current user):
+Also there are two tokens for accounts (for "User" or "Current user"):

-- Auto Login URL: `['auto-login-url-token']`
+- Auto Login URL: `[user:auto-login-url-token]`
-- Auto Login URL account edit: `['auto-login-url-account-edit-token']`
+- Auto Login URL account edit: `[user:auto-login-url-account-edit-token]`

 These may be used in mass emailing modules or anywhere user tokens are
 available, for example with Rules.